mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 have specialized Freni low berths, they are unwilling to take the risk and will require at least working passage.
 If the Travellers have a starship, they might want to take on one or more of them as temporary or permanent crew.
-Frog has the Steward 3 skill and Sheen has Jack- of-all-Trades 2 and INT 9, allowing minimal competence in just about any task.
+Frog has the Steward 3 skill and Sheen has Jack-of-all-Trades 2 and INT 9, allowing minimal competence in just about any task.
 Both speak Galanglic and Freni fluently (skill level 2) as a result of their upbringing on Baixing.